bluehabit/BlogPosts/Vanilla-JS/Nodelist-and-htmlcollection-interface-methods.md

+# Nodelists vs HTML Collections

-@sebastian_ramirez_br  This sort of confused me too on my own learning, as you pointed out `forEach` is listed as current method for `nodeLists` on MDN.
+This sort of confused me too on my own learning, as you pointed out `forEach` is listed as current method for `nodeLists` on MDN.

 To use `forEach` consider the following DOM manipulation snippet: